 - Bring condoms and if you choose to have sex, make sure you wear one.
 Alcohol and other drug use can impair your judgment on safe sex practices.

 - If you’re planning to stay longer in the Netherlands, you should have your drugs tested.
-That is possible here!
 However, you can only have drugs samples tested which are bought in the Netherlands.
 Take a look at www.drugs-test.nl to see where you can have your drugs tested.
 Please note that it may take a week before you get the results of your test.

 Party!
 Think for yourself, care about others